Crystal-ng/Crystal-ng.github.io/index.md

 ## About Me

 My name is Crystal Ng.
 I am a postdoctoral fellow at the University of Michigan working at the Institute for Social Reserach and the Department of Physical Medicine & Rehabilitation.
 I obtained a Ph.D. in Human Development and Family Sciences with a [Portfolio in Aging & Health](https://liberalarts.utexas.edu/talc/students/portfolio-in-aging-and-health/index.php) and [Applied Statistical Modeling](https://stat.utexas.edu/graduate/portfolio-in-applied-statistical-modeling) from the University of Texas at Austin in August 2022.
+Currently, I'm doing social and clincal researach on, for and with people with physical disability and in racial minozied groups.
+My research work utilizes mobile and wearable technologies to track individual’s moment-to-moment activities, symptoms, and functioning in real-life settings.
 In my leisure time, I enjoy assembling furniture, reading books and news, and trying new recipes.
 I also enjoy immersing myself into the nature through walking with my family dog [Shakespe](https://www.facebook.com/ShakespeTheCorgi), hiking, mountain or road biking, and paddle boarding.

 ## News
-- **[2022 Nov]** I won a Dissertation Award from  [2022 GSA conference](https://www.natcom.org/) in Indianapolis, IN!
+- **[2022 Nov]** I won a Dissertation Award from  [2022 GSA conference]([https://www.natcom.org/](https://www.geron.org/press-room/press-releases/2022-press-releases/1479-the-gerontological-society-of-america-congratulates-new-2022-awardees)) in Indianapolis, IN!
 - **[2022 Aug]** I defensed my dissertation titled 'Friendship, Racial/ethnic Differences and Well-being in Adulthood'.
 Yay!
 - **[2022 Aug]** I presented a paper 'Do friends get under the skin?: Everyday social interactions and cardiovascular functioning among Black and White Americans' at the Societty for Ambulatory Assessment (SAA) Conference!
 - **[2021 Nov]** My paper about daily conversation frequency and well-being is accepted to [NCA 2021](https://www.natcom.org/) in Seattle, WA and was recognized as one of the top 4 student papers in the interpersonal communication division!